Skip to main content

 Estrogen’s influence extends into its direct interplay with other critical neurochemical systems.
 One of the most significant of these relationships is with the cholinergic system, which uses the neurotransmitter acetylcholine.
 This system is a cornerstone of attention, learning, and memory retrieval.

 Research using pharmacologic challenge methods has demonstrated that estrogen helps maintain the health and function of cholinergic circuits.
-When estrogen levels decline, the can become less efficient, which may manifest as difficulty with word recall or a diminished ability to sustain focus.
+When estrogen levels decline, the cholinergic system can become less efficient, which may manifest as difficulty with word recall or a diminished ability to sustain focus.
 The administration of estradiol has been shown to reverse these deficits in some populations, underscoring the deep biochemical partnership between this hormone and the brain’s memory systems.

 Academic